tejavarma-aln/TallyWhatsappSender/README.md

 **Requirements:**

-1)You Must have latest Version of Google Chrome browser installed on your system or update existing one

-2)Required Chrome Version :79.x.x.xx

-3)You can check the version of chrome by open chrome ->go-to settings->help->click on about chrome

-4)Microsoft.net framework version 4
+1)Microsoft.net framework version 4

-5)Make sure to place all the extracted files in tally folder
+2)Make sure to place all the extracted files in tally folder - All files should come under Tally Working Directory

-6).Net Framework 4.x.x
+3).Net Framework 4.x.x

   You can Download from here : https://dotnet.microsoft.com/download/dotnet-framework/net40